 - anti-spasmodic agents that block the transmission of nerve impulses, such as hyoscyamine sulfate (Levsin®), dicyclomine (Bentylol®), and hyoscine butylbromide (Buscopan®)

-Anti-diarrheal drugs are generally not helpful long-term for those with IBS-A, and those who have IBS-C should not take them.
+Anti-diarrheal drugs are generally not helpful long-term for those with IBS-M, and those who have IBS-C should not take them.

 Some products can ease both diarrhea and constipation by bulking up the intestine, helping it to function better by regulating content transit time and stool consistency.
 Included are various bulk-formers, which adjust stool looseness and frequency by soaking up (binding to) water.
-Commercial fibre products with these benefits come in the forms of bran cereals, wafers, ispaghula husk, psyllium seed (Metamucil®), guar gum (Benefibre®), and inulin (Simply Clear).
+Commercial fibre products with these benefits come in the forms of bran cereals, wafers, ispaghula husk, psyllium seed (Metamucil®), and inulin (Benefibre®).
 Remember to go slowly when adding these products to the diet and increase your water intake.
 Check the labels carefully, or consult a pharmacist to ensure the product you obtain will help your symptoms.

 A guanylate cyclase-C agonist, linaclotide (Constella®) treats IBS-C. It acts locally in the intestine to increase intestinal fluid secretion and intestinal transit.
 The body only minimally absorbs this medication.
-In clinical trials, Constella® showed statistically significant improvement in bowel habits, (including spontaneous bowel movements, complete spontaneous bowel movements, stool consistency, and straining), and abdominal symptoms, (including abdominal pain, bloating, abdominal discomfort, and percent of abdominal pain-free days) during the 26-week treatment period.
-Diarrhea was the most common side effect.
+In clinical trials, Constella® showed statistically significant improvement in both bowel habits, (e.g., spontaneous bowel movements, complete spontaneous bowel movements, stool consistency, and straining), and abdominal symptoms, (e.g., abdominal pain, bloating, abdominal discomfort, and percent of abdominal pain-free days) during the 26-week treatment period.
+Mild-to-moderate diarrhea was the most common side effect.

 Other medications could offer some symptom reduction by working in different ways.
 For example, pancreatic enzymes such as Cotazym®, Creon®, Pancrease®, Ultrase®, and Viokase® may also work in a small number of cases to relieve symptoms of IBS by facilitating digestion.
 Bile salt binders such as cholestyramine (Olestyr®, Questran®) help against diarrhea, and are especially useful when transit time in the small intestine is very fast.
 Anti-depressants and anti-anxiety medications in low doses may help the enteric nervous system to relax as well as relieve pain and improve disordered sleep.
 Iberogast®, a medicine consisting of plant extracts, may help relieve IBS symptoms.
 The effectiveness of these agents differs between individuals.

 Probiotics are the friendly, living microorganisms (bacteria and yeasts) usually living within the human gut that are essential for maintaining normal gastrointestinal function.
 These probiotics are often referred to as gut flora, although this term is not strictly correct as flora pertains to plants, not microorganisms.
-Some research links the origin and development of various chronic intestinal disorders (pathogenesis) to disturbances in the gut flora itself or to the body’s inability to interact properly with the flora.
-These results have encouraged scientists to develop new ways of modifying the complex intestinal ecosystem as a means of therapy and prompted the medical community to step-up its efforts to reduce the use of antibiotics, since these products can disrupt the natural gut microorganism balance.
+Some research links the origin and development (pathogenesis) of various chronic intestinal disorders to disturbances in the gut flora itself or to the body’s inability to interact properly with the flora.
+These results have encouraged scientists to develop new ways of modifying the complex intestinal ecosystem as a means of therapy and prompted the medical community to increase its efforts to reduce the use of antibiotics as they disrupt the natural gut microorganism balance.
 However, some antibiotics have shown benefit in IBS.

-Some commercial products actually do contain sufficient quantities of probiotics and they have special formulations to get them past the acidic stomach environment.
+Some commercial products do contain sufficient quantities of probiotics and they have special formulations to help them pass the acidic stomach environment.
 Emerging science suggests that specific probiotics are effective only for particular medical conditions.
 We urge consumers to ensure that the probiotic they are purchasing is a proven treatment for their medical condition.